ninanina19/Olympic-Analysis-Project-03/README.md

 ![image for q14](images/q14.PNG)

 <!--------------------------------------- Q.15 ------------------------------------------->
-**Q.15.
-List down total gold, silver and broze medals won by each country corresponding to each olympic games.**
+#### Q15 List down total gold, silver and broze medals won by each country corresponding to each olympic games.

 ```
 with t1 as